Pro-Trump Montclair student posted pic of tacos. Now she’s being bullied

 “Now I feel worried for my safety but still stand behind my political stance.
 The school is fully aware of the threats and harassment I have been receiving through cyber bullying and they have not been proactive in helping it stop," she said.
 "The school system was more concerned on educating me of 'how I'm being insensitive and being seen as racist' rather than understanding that I am being harassed for my beliefs and I am concerned for my safety.
 I was also told by the school that 'white privilege is real.'"

 The privilege all of us have regardless of color is to state our opinions among them, being able to back presidential candidates' stance on immigration.
-Lauren used humor to make her point, but her fellow students are so tight-lipped — among other things — that they resort to cyber-bullying and threats.
+This student used humor to make her point, but her fellow students are so tight-lipped — among other things — that they resort to cyber-bullying and threats.

 Maybe this is why more and more comedians like Jerry Seinfeld are refusing to play colleges.